 Specific IgG antibodies against Campylobacter jejuni are mainly used in the investigation and monitoring of diseases such as Guillain-Barré syndrome and certain forms of reactive arthritis.

-The clinical manifestations of Campylobacter jejuni infection are acute enteritis with fever (38 - 40 ° C), headache, myalgia, anorexia and fatigue.
+The clinical manifestations of Campylobacter jejuni infection are acute enteritis with fever (38 - 40 °C), headache, myalgia, anorexia, and fatigue.
 The disease generally lasts from one day to one week.
 Normally infections are self-limiting, but 5 to 10% of affected patients have relapses.
-Guillain-Barré syndrome (GBS) and reactive arthritis are one of the rare complications of Campylobacter jejuni infection.
+Guillain-Barré syndrome (GBS) and reactive arthritis are some of the rare complications of Campylobacter jejuni infection.